PeterConstable/PythonTutorial/9_For.md

 ## What's next

-At this point, we've learned about a number of useful parts of Python.
-We're now ready to put some of these pieces together in a small program.
-We'll do just that in the [next lesson](10_Sample_Program.md).
+We've learned about three common mechanisms in Python for organizing code and flow control.
+In the [next lesson](10_Intro_Functions.md), we'll learn about one more you'll use a lot, functions.